top of page

 Parachute Game:

-Can the students keep the fruit on the parachute as it is lifted up and down?
+• Can the sensory explorer keep the fruit on the parachute as it is lifted up and down?

 Extend Learning:

-Can the students retell the story using the props?
+Can the sensory explorer retell the story using the props?

 Alternative Activity:

-Can the students make a fruit kebab containing the correct quantities of fruit as they appear in the story?
+Can the sensory explorer make a fruit kebab containing the correct quantities of fruit as they appear in the story?
 (One apple, two (pieces of) pear, three (pieces of) plums, four strawberries, five (pieces of) oranges?

 Health & Safety Guidance